chcly/MockVM/Codes.md

 ## Sections

-The code currently uses two sections for grouping declarations.
-Then the .data section uses section names for declaring data types to write to the data table.
+The code currently uses two section types for grouping declarations.

++ .data
++ .text

 By default everything is in the text section and does not have to be supplied.
 The compiler will toggle between states every time a data section is found.

-+ .data
-+ .text

-### Data sections
+### Data types

 + .asciz - Represents an ASCII sequence.
 + .zero  - Writes a zeroed filled block of memory to the file's data section.